section-engineering-education/engineering-education/content/articles/MySQL-window-funtions/index.md

            LEAD(sales_value) OVER(PARTITION BY cloth_type ORDER BY week)
            AS next_week_value
            FROM cloth_type;

-The LEAD( ) function returns the sales_value in the next row.
+This function will give out the value of the clothes sold in the "sales_value" column.

 2. RANK( )